tahoma2d/tahoma2d/doc/how_to_build_win.md

 - - [ ] Select the version of Visual Studio you are using.
 - - [ ] Select the x64 Target Environment.
 - If Qt was installed to a directory other than the default, and the error `Specify QT_PATH properly` appears:
-- - Click on that line in the top half of the CMake window.
+- - Click on the value for `QT_PATH` in the top half of the CMake window.
 - - - [ ] navigate to the `QT_DIR` install folder and down to the subfolder that most closely matches your version of Visual Studio, for example: `C:\Qt\5.9.9\msvc2017_64` for Visual Studio 2017.
 - - [ ] Rerun Configure.
-- If OpenCV was installed to a directory other than the default, and the error `Specify OpenCV_DIR properly` appears:
+- If OpenCV was installed to a directory other than the default, and a message about `set "OpenCV_DIR"` appears:
-- - Click on that line in the top half of the CMake window.
+- - Click on the value for `OpenCV_DIR` in the top half of the CMake window.
 - - - [ ] navigate to the OpenCV install folder and down to the level of the `build` folder.
 Example: `C:\opencv_4.4.0\build`.
 - - [ ] Rerun Configure.
 - If red warning lines appear in the bottom box, you can safely ignore them.